aditeyapatakoti/CodeHS-IntroIntoJavascript/README.md

 # CodeHS-IntroIntoJavascript
-Answers + Code to every quiz and assignment needed in CodeHS
+Answers + Code to every quiz and assignment needed in CodeHS To find a specific assignment click on the `Go to File` button near the top of all of the files.

-Note: This is the format to the quiz answers:
+Please note that the format to the quiz answers is:
 1. `answer here`
 2. `answer here`

-etc.
+3. `and so on...`